 On one side, the project supports state institutions in their external communication about reform processes.
 This is achieved through support to the institutions in their outreach activities and their efforts in establishing strategic communication plans.
 On the other side, the project aims to enhance civil society’s ability to contribute to an informed debate on security and rule of law topics.
 This is done through the steering of learning and knowledge production processes involving local civil society organisations and participants with non-governmental backgrounds, on topics of relevance for democratic governance of the security sector.

-Examples of recent activities/processes:
+Examples of project activities/processes:

-moldova-tab-banner4.jpg DCAF facilitates multi-stakeholder dialogue and promotes multi-stakeholder engagement between state and non-state actors, to enhance trust and develop models of cooperation, while discussing current trends and challenges of security sector reform in the country.
+DCAF facilitates multi-stakeholder dialogue and promotes multi-stakeholder engagement between state and non-state actors, to enhance trust and develop models of cooperation, while discussing current trends and challenges of security sector reform in the country.

 The multi-stakeholder roundtables are organised once or twice a year.